mansenfranzen/autodoc_pydantic/docs/source/users/faq.rst

 Do I need to migrate existing sphinx code?
 ------------------------------------------

-Luckily, this will not be mandatory in most of the case. **autodoc_pydantic**'s API remained stable, however a redundant and rather exotic feature was removed to reduce complexity and maintenance efforts.
+Maybe under rare circumstances 😋: **autodoc_pydantic**'s API remained stable, however a redundant and rather exotic feature was removed to reduce complexity and maintenance efforts.

 Specifically, the following global ``conf.py`` configurations and their corresponding local directive options are no longer available: